-There are plenty of articles telling why you shouldn’t use a stock photo and plenty of brands relying exclusively on them on their websites or social media pages.
-In fact, moderation is the key.
-If you are careful and don’t overuse stock photos you can make it a powerful tool to include in your marketing arsenal.
-Keep reading to learn how to find the dazzling visuals for your projects.
+Many articles explain why you shouldn’t use stock photos, yet many brands rely on them for their websites and social media.
+The key is moderation.
+If you use stock photos wisely and don’t overdo it, they can be a strong addition to your marketing toolkit.
+Keep reading to discover how to find stunning visuals for your projects.

 Why and when to choose stock images over the custom ones?
 Here are their main advantages.

-• Cost-cutting.
-Stock photos are affordable or may even be free.
-The number of high-quality stock images is growing and they can be easily found outside of costly premium photo banks.
-Also, with the rise of Artificial Intelligence that helps to automate content creation, we will see more of cheap visual content.
+• Saving money.
+Stock photos are low-cost or sometimes even free.
+The availability of high-quality stock images is increasing, and they can be easily located without relying on expensive premium photo sites.
+Plus, with the growth of Artificial Intelligence that supports content creation, we will see more affordable visual content.

 • Time-saving and always available.
 Stock photos are basically ‘preserved’ ready-to-use content.
 This feature became especially relevant during the pandemic when custom image production was impossible.
 Many brands used them to stay in contact with the audience.